nrjl/lcm_to_ros/README.md

 This package is to subscribe to and republish [Lightweight Communications and Marshalling (LCM)](https://lcm-proj.github.io/) messages into [ROS](http://wiki.ros.org/) messages (and vice-versa).
 LCM is an open-source messaging tool for high-bandwidth, low-latency communications based on UDP multicast.

 The goal is to make a relatively generic system that requires only LCM message files and automatically generate republishers that either:

 1. subscribe to an LCM topic and republish the equivalent (same data) messages onto a ROS topic, OR
-2. subscribe to an ROS topic and republish the equivalent (same data) messages onto a LCM topic,
+2. subscribe to an ROS topic and republish the equivalent (same data) messages onto a LCM topic.

 This package automatically generates ROS message files, CPP files, a launch file and corresponding CMakeLists for catkin_make to create a set of republisher nodes.
 The system has only been tested on Ubuntu 14.04 with ROS Indigo.